apache/calcite-avatica/site/_docs/howto.md

 The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.

-[ ] +1 Release this package as Apache Calcite X.Y.Z
+[ ] +1 Release this package as Apache Calcite Avatica X.Y.Z
 [ ]  0 I don't feel strongly about it, but I'm okay with the release [ ] -1 Do not release this package because...